-At the end of the day, the crèche is available for girls who have an older sibling elsewhere in the School.
+At the end of the day, the crèche is available for girls who have an older sibling.
+The

-For pupils who do not have a sibling in our Schools or who require additional wrap around care, the School operates Breakfast and After School Clubs at an additional cost.
+For pupils who do not have a sibling in our Schools or who require additional wraparound care, the School operates Breakfast and After School Clubs at an additional cost.
 We are able to accept Childcare Vouchers to help towards your payment for this provision.
 There is an initial registration charge which is added to the termly invoice.
 Both schemes are based in the Surbiton Assembly Rooms.